Aquabus

 The Aquabus, also known as Aquabus Ferries Ltd., is a privately owned and operated ferry service that provides commuter and sightseeing services to locations all along False Creek of central Vancouver, British Columbia, Canada.
-The Aquabus started service in 1986.
+The Aquabus started service in 1985.

+As of 2026 the service calls at eight docks between Hornby Street and False Creek South.

 History

-The beginning of ferry service throughout False Creek occurred in the summer of 1979 when Brian and Laura Beesley began operating a tour and water taxi service around Granville Island and False Creek.
+The beginning of ferry service throughout False Creek occurred in mid-1979 when Brian and Laura Beesley began operating a tour and water taxi service around Granville Island and False Creek.
 The Aquabus Ferry Company was formed in 1986 by Jeff Pratt, the son of George Pratt who was a former partner at competitor Granville Island Ferries division False Creek Ferries.
 It has since grown along with the population surrounding False Creek.
-Four Benford designed ferries were in operation by Expo 86 and the additional three plus a bicycle ferry, Cyquabus I, were in service by 1995.
+Four Benford-designed ferries were in operation by Expo 86 and the additional three plus a bicycle ferry, Cyquabus I, were in service by 1995.
 The heritage ferry, the Rainbow Hunter, was built in 1950.
-As Vancouver grew, Aquabus incorporated two more versatile and spacious bicycle ferries, the Cyquabus II and the Cyquabus III, in 2003 and 2006.
+As Vancouver grew, Aquabus incorporated two more larger bicycle ferries, the Cyquabus II and the Cyquabus III, in 2003 and 2006.
 In mid-2008, one of the Benford ferries was converted to a fully electric propulsion system and was used as a test platform for Aquabus' exploration of alternative energy.
-In the second quarter of 2010, the Aquabus acquired two new bicycle ferries, Cyquabus IV and Cyquabus V, and sold the heritage Rainbow Hunter.
+In the second quarter of 2010, the Aquabus Ferry Company acquired two new bicycle ferries, Cyquabus IV and Cyquabus V, and sold the heritage Rainbow Hunter.

-The fleet

-The Aquabus Ferry Company fleet is currently composed of fourteen vessels, divided into two classes:
+Fleet